Mellanox/network-operator-docs/docs/getting-started-kubernetes.rst

 The goal of the Network Operator is to manage the networking related components, while enabling execution of RDMA and GPUDirect RDMA workloads in a Kubernetes cluster.
 This includes:

-* NVIDIA Networking drivers to enable advanced features - enp1 netdcreate, an NV-IPAM IPPool
+* NVIDIA Networking drivers to enable advanced features
 * Kubernetes device plugins to provide hardware resources required for an accelerated network
 * Kubernetes secondary network components for network intensive workloads